-- Identify specific aspects of the PR practitioner's function and responsibilities. - Articulate learning objectives relevant to your job description and career interests. - Reflect on and document your co-op work term experience. - Communicate with other practitioners in a professional manner using an online platform. - Receive and provide peer support as you and your fellow co-op students reflect on your experience. - Remain connected with your co-op peers and the co-operative education program even though you are not on campus. - Engage your co-op faculty advisor throughout the work term by sharing information, providing mutual feedback, and receiving professional and academic advice and support. - Understand and apply the concepts you were taught in your public relations courses
+- Identify specific aspects of the PR practitioner's function and responsibilities. - Articulate learning objectives relevant to their job description and career interests. - Reflect and document their work experience learning. - Communicate with other practitioners in a professional manner using an online platform. - Receive and provide peer support as they and their fellow work experience students reflect on their learning. - Remain connected with their work experience peers and the work experience education program even though they are not on campus. - Engage their work experience faculty advisor throughout the term by sharing information, providing mutual feedback, and receiving professional and academic advice and support. - Understand and apply the concepts they have learned in previous public relations courses.